pforret/jekyll.forret.com/_posts/2019/2019-11-22-ten-tips-to-take-better-low-light-photos-lessons-from-tango-paparazzo.md

 <!--more-->

 Test what is **the max ISO setting your camera can use** while still delivering good photos (i.e. without too much color noise).
 For my Canon EOS 5D Mk 2 (created in 2008), this was ISO 3200.
 For its successor, my Canon EOS 5D Mk3 (came out 4 years later) this was already 2 stops better: ISO 12800.
-If you have a high-end Sony Alpha, that could even be ISO 64000 (the Sony&#8217;s are known for their superior low-light performance).
+If you have a high-end Sony Alpha, that could even be ISO 64000 (the Sony's are known for their superior low-light performance).
 When you are in low light circumstances, fix your camera to this value.

 Limited by: the quality (& price) of your camera

 ### 2. MAX THE SHUTTER TIME

 **The longest shutter time you can use** will depend on the kind of photos you make.
-If you shoot a static theatre scene, 1/10 of a second is still OK, as long as the subjects don&#8217;t blink or move.
+If you shoot a static theatre scene, 1/10 of a second is still OK, as long as the subjects don't blink or move.
 In argentine tango photography -my specialty- the dancers move in such a way that 1/30 sec is OK most of the time.
 If they go really slow, 1/15 might even be fine.
 If there is a performance of maestros, and typically they do fast and spectacular stuff, you will need to use 1/100 or faster to avoid blurry feet and faces.

 Limited by: the speed of the movement

 ### 3. MAX THE APERTURE

 The aperture, or opening of the lens, influences the amount of light that is coming in, so should be as big as possible.
-Typically this will mean: **use a &#8216;prime&#8217; lens** with at least f/1.8, ideally f/1.4 and if you have the budget maybe a f/1.2 lens.
+Typically this will mean: **use a &#8216;prime' lens** with at least f/1.8, ideally f/1.4 and if you have the budget maybe a f/1.2 lens.
 The large aperture will also provide a very narrow depth-of-field, which is beautiful, but only if your camera has focused exactly on the right distance.
 A prime lens also means: there is no zoom.
 If you have a 50mm lens, and you want close-ups: you will have to get close to your subject.

 Limited by: the quality (& price) of your lens